kubernetes-sigs/lws/keps/898-group-identity/README.md

 - `LeaderReady` startup policy in hash mode.
 - Exclusive placement in hash mode.
 - Upgrade from a release without the field to one with it, with ordinal workloads running across the upgrade.
+- DisaggregatedSet with hash-mode roles: creation, scale down with an unhealthy group present, and migration of a role from `Ordinal` to `Hash`.

 ### Graduation Criteria